-The Program's Radiation Safety Officer monitors the student's bi-monthly dosimetry reports to ensure that no student has the potential to reach their annual dose limitation of 5000 mrem.
+The Program's Radiation Safety Officer, Program Director, monitors the student's bi-monthly dosimetry reports to ensure that no student has the potential to reach their annual dose limitation of 5000 mrem.

-- 1. Radiation monitoring devices are assigned to students by the college and are used according to state and federal regulations. - 2.
+- 1. Radiation monitoring devices (Landauer OSL dosimeter) are assigned to students by the college and are used according to state and federal regulations. - 2.
 Students receive instruction from the college regarding the proper use and handling of the radiation monitoring device. - 3.
 Students are responsible for ensuring the proper use and handling of their radiation monitoring device. - 4.
-Students must always wear their radiation monitoring device while at their clinical practicum site. - 5.
-Students, the Clinical Coordinator(s) and Program Director are responsible for reviewing and monitoring student's radiation monitoring device readings, as the reports are issued.
-These reports become part of the permanent radiation safety records for the college. - 6.
-If a student's bi-monthly dosimetry reading exceeds 40mrem for their deep dose the Clinical Preceptor and the Clinical Coordinator will meet with the student to discuss and review the student's radiation safety and protection practices.
+Students must always wear their radiation monitoring device while at their clinical practicum site (chest badge) or on campus (collar badge) with procedures or exposure labs. - 5.
+The Clinical Coordinator and Program Director are responsible for reviewing and monitoring student's radiation monitoring device readings, as the reports are issued.
+These reports become part of the permanent radiation safety records for the college.
+A hard copy is in the Program Director's office. - 6.
+If a student's bi-monthly dosimetry reading exceeds 40mrem for their deep dose the Program Director and Clinical Coordinator will meet with the student to discuss and review the student's radiation safety and protection practices.

-- 7. Clinical Coordinators are responsible for logging and reviewing with the student's the student's bimonthly dose on the Radiation Monitoring Dose Report form in the Trajecsys Report SystemTM.
-This form is kept on file in the student's handbook at their clinical practicum site. - 8.
+- 7. Clinical Coordinator is responsible for logging the student's the student's bimonthly dose on the Radiation Monitoring Dose Report form in the Trajecsys Report SystemTM. - 8.
+Students are responsible for reviewing and electronically signing their reports in Trajecsys within a week of the Clinical Coordinator notifying the students reports are ready to be reviewed.
 Students may request a copy of their radiation exposure record at any time. - 9.
-Students are responsible for changing the radiation monitoring device according to the scheduled maintained by the college, to ensure accurate readings. - 10.
-Students who report to their clinical practicum site without their radiation monitoring device will be asked by their Clinical Preceptor to leave and retrieve their monitoring device. - 11.
+Students are responsible for changing the radiation monitoring device according to the scheduled maintained by the program faculty, to ensure accurate readings. - 10.
+Students who report to their clinical practicum site without their radiation monitoring device will be asked by their Clinical Preceptor to leave and retrieve their monitoring device.
+Students who do not have their badge for campus labs will be sent home. - 11.
 Time missed from the clinical site, due to retrieval of a radiation monitoring device will be made up. - Make-up time will be arranged between the Clinical Preceptor and the student. - The Clinical Preceptor will complete a Student Conference Report form indicating the reason that the student was sent home from the clinical site. - 12.
 If a radiation monitoring device is lost or damaged the student must notify the Program Director immediately so that a replacement monitor can be ordered. - A replacement radiation monitoring device can be ordered for expedited delivery to the Program Director to help ensure that the student does not miss too much clinical practicum time. - There is an additional charge of \$188.00 for the badge and overnight delivery that the student will be responsible for paying. - A student may choose standard mail for delivery of the badge with a cost of \$64.00 that the student will be responsible for paying. - Until the radiation monitoring device is replaced, a student will not be allowed to perform radiographic procedures in which the student would be subject to scattered radiation: i.e., fluoroscopic exams, portable procedures, operating room, or c-arm procedures, etc. - When a monitoring device has been lost or damaged, an average of the student's previous three (3) dosimetry reports will be used to determine a reading for that missing badge's time frame.
 In the event a student does not have 3 previous badge reports, the previous 2 badge reports will be averaged to determine a reading for that missing badge's time frame.